Memorial Day by the numbers

 TRAVEL

-AAA's annual Memorial Day travel forecast predicts 2017 will be the busiest since 2005.
-More than 39 million Americans are expected to travel more than 50 miles from home, with 34.6 million of those travelers hitting the roads.
+AAA's annual Memorial Day travel forecast predicts 2018 will reach near-record numbers.
+More than 41.5 million Americans are expected to travel more than 50 miles from home, with 36.6 million of those travelers hitting the roads.

 ACTIVITIES